All about Extra Virgin Olive Oil at Heinen’s

 The Difference Between “Old World” and “Mainstream” Extra Virgin Olive Oils

 While every bottle of EVOO now on Heinen’s shelves shares the virtues of being top quality, there are some differences.
 Old-World styles, like Titone Extra Virgin Olive Oil from Sicily (one of Thornton’s favorite EVOO regions), and the Spanish Castillo de Canena Reserve (one of the most highly awarded EVOOs in the world) come from olives that are estate-grown and bottled.
 Mainstream varieties, on the other hand, may contain olives from several regions, and are not necessarily processed where they are grown.
 Olive oils in this category include California Olive Ranch, Filippo Berio and Heinen’s own brand.
-There will also be a third category of artisan California EVOO that offers a uniquely nuanced and domestic option.
+There is also a third category of artisan California EVOO that offers a uniquely nuanced and domestic option.

 The EVOOs also vary in price, thanks to factors like import costs and production size.
 Generally speaking, Old-World oils are more expensive; mainstream oils tend to be lower priced.